x0rCTF/Serverless/README.md

 ### Provider

-Here we'll define our general settings.
-Such as the name of the platform we are working on, our region, profile
+Here we will define our general settings.
+Such as the name of the platform we are working on, our region etc.

 ```yml
 provider: